robin-carry/kubecon2020/README.md

 ## 3. Local Metrics with Prometheus & Grafana

+Go to [the-metrics](./3-the-metrics) for more details

+## 4. Consul Service Mesh

+## 5. Walkthrough the Kubernetes UIs

 TBD

-## 4. Walkthrough the Kubernetes UIs
+## 6. The building blocks of DX: K8S Evolution from CLI to GitOps

 TBD

-## 5. The building blocks of DX: K8S Evolution from CLI to GitOps
+## 7. A Flight over the cloud native landscape

 TBD

-## 6. A Flight over the cloud native landscape
+## 8. Security Keynote

 TBD

-## 7. Security Keynote

-TBD

-## 8. Other Miscellaneous Goodies
+## 9. Other Miscellaneous Goodies

 TBD